 In addition to Thayer, Walter Bauer’s scholarly lexicon defines morphê as “form, outward appearance, shape.”[4]
 What’s more, The Theological Dictionary of the New Testament records morphê as “form, external appearance.”[5]

 What then does it mean to have the outward appearance or form (morphê) of God?
-Ralph Martin, in his commentary on Philippians, says that the reference to Christ being “in the form of God” has been acknowledged by various authors as synonymous with being “in the image of God.[6]
-Indeed, Paul wrote to the church in Corinth that Jesus is “the image of God,” and to the church in Colossae that he is the “image of the invisible God.”[7]
+Ralph Martin, in his commentary on Philippians, says that the reference to Christ being “in the form of God” has been acknowledged by various authors as synonymous with being “in the image of God.“[6] Indeed, Paul wrote to the church in Corinth that Jesus is “the image of God,” and to the church in Colossae that he is the “image of the invisible God.”[7]
 If Paul had wanted to tell his readers–whether in Philippi, Corinth or Colossae–that Jesus is God he could have plainly said so.
 However, this is not what Paul was trying to convey because it’s not what he believed.
 Paul said that the Father is the one true God, while Jesus is the Christ (Messiah):

 1 Corinthians 8:6 (NASB) yet for us there is but one God, the Father, from whom are all things and we exist for Him; and one Lord, Jesus Christ, by whom are all things, and we exist through Him.

 Paul was conveying what the rest of the New Testament conveys, that Jesus is the exact representation of God.[8]
 As the Christ, Jesus was God’s agent in the earth.
 He fully imaged or reflected God by doing only the will of God.
 He further imaged God by speaking only the Father’s words, and by attributing the miracles he performed to God working through him.
 [9] It’s no wonder Jesus said, “He who has seen me, has seen the Father.”
-[10] Jesus’ choice to obediently image God is in stark contrast to Adam and Evethat of Adam who, although he also bore the image of God, failed in his role to represent Him in the earth.[11]
+[10] Jesus’ choice to obediently image God is in stark contrast to that of Adam who, although he also bore the image of God, failed in his role to represent Him in the earth.[11]
 Many scholars see Philippians 2 as a comparison between the first Adam and Jesus, whom Paul calls “the last Adam.”[12]
 Known as Adam Christology, Paul paints Jesus’ obedience against the backdrop of Adam’s disobedience.
 [13]

 Another way to determine what it means for Jesus to be in the form of God is to look at the only other New Testament usage of the word morphê.
 Mark records in his gospel an encounter that took place between two men and the glorified Jesus as they walked on the road to Emmaus:[14]